meglecz/mkCOInr/doc/content/tutorial.rst

 This output should be should be checked manually to see if the lineages are coherent.
-If homonymy, choose the correct lineage (like for Leucothoe genus in the example), then delete homonymy column.
+If homonymy, choose the correct lineage (like for *Leucothoe* genus in the example), then delete homonymy column.

-If a taxon name is not present in the taxonomy file, the lineage should be completed manually (e.g. Ilia nucleus in the example file).
+If a taxon name is not present in the taxonomy file, the lineage should be completed manually (e.g. *Ilia nucleus* in the example file).

 Create a revised version of the lineage file (tutorial/custom/1_format/custom_lineages_verified.tsv).
-The revise file looks like this:
+The revised file looks like this:

 .. code-block:: bash